Posted by Kai Knudsen, Senior Physician in Anesthesia & Intensive Care. Sahlgrenska University Hospital.

 - APT(T) should be normal

-- PK/INR > 1.8, TPC 30-50, doubtful with EDA, may be placed if mortality gain.
-Spinal anesthesia produces less risk of puncture than EDA.
+- PT > 1.8, platelets 30-50, doubtful with epidural, may be placed if mortality gain.
+Spinal anesthesia produces less risk of puncture of blood vessels than epidural.

 - Thoracotomi Th 6-7

 - Hip, knee surgery L1-L2